| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 A message indicating the result of the validation and an invisible value

-.
-On error, the results would have an attribute "errors"
+TRUE/FALSE.
+On error, the result has an attribute "errors" containing

 Guide to Citation File Format schema version 1.2.0.